- TLDR

 Platforms like Asora are helping modern family offices replace fragmented processes with end-to-end digital control, enabling better decisions, cleaner reporting, and higher operational efficiency.

-With dozens of vendors on the market, selecting the right family office software begins with understanding the features that matter most.
 Below is a breakdown of the foundational capabilities that distinguish the best family office software from standard wealth management or accounting tools.

 1. Unified Data Aggregation

 Centralising data from custodians, banks, asset managers, and alternative investment platforms is essential for building a single source of truth.
 Effective data aggregation reduces manual work, enhances accuracy, and enables consolidated data views that support investment analytics and reporting.
+The best platforms aggregate investment and accounting data from multiple sources, including custodians, private market funds, and external accounting systems, enabling a single source of truth for reporting operations.

 2. Multi-Currency and Multi-Entity Support